The Most Wonderful Time of the Year? eCommerce Data Highlights for the 2017 Holiday Season

 Online Journey Hijacking Infection Peaks on Cyber Monday

 Normally affecting between 15 to 25 percent of all web traffic, the growing problem of Online Journey Hijacking also rose markedly during this timeframe.
+For many eCommerce executive this came as no surprise.
+A recent study surveying over 1,300 online consumers found that about 55% were likely to click on ads injected into visitor sessions by competitors.

 Visitor sessions infected with this problem peaked on Cyber Monday at 31.2 percent.
 The average infection rate over the entire holiday season was also higher than normal, averaging out at 26 percent.